brand icon Mar172026

 Texture & Scent

-The texture is creamy but not thick — easy to distribute through wet hair in the shower.
-It rinses clean without leaving residue.
+The texture is creamy but not overly thick, which makes it easy to distribute through wet hair in the shower.

 After shampooing, I apply it from mid-lengths to ends and leave it on for about 5-10 minutes while I finish the rest of my shower.